-- Reduced operational costs
+Reduced operational costs

 So how are smart businesses using technology?

-Predictive Maintenance and Servitisation
+Predictive maintenance and servitisation

 Once the preserve of organisations maintaining high value, critical field assets, the falling costs of smart sensors and web based monitoring, are beginning to make connected machines an economic reality for an increasing range of industrial and consumer machines.

 So, it is no surprise that over two thirds of service businesses surveyed are committed to develop their expertise in this area.

 Forward thinking companies have automated their processes from service request right through to the receipt of customer satisfaction feedback.

-ERP systems such as SAP CRM, Oracle and specialist field service software automatically assign jobs to field based engineers based on efficiency criteria.
+In addition, ERP systems such as SAP CRM, Oracle and specialist field service software automatically assign jobs to field based engineers based on efficiency criteria.

 Data updates received from telemetry inputs and engineers’ terminals are also made available to the customer through web portals and mobile apps.

 Not so long ago, businesses collected just sufficient data from the customer to provide the engineer with the information and parts required to make a repair.
 The so-called “break-fix” scenario.
-Reactive service focused on the asset and not on the customer.
+Reactive service focused on the product and not on the customer.

 Today, service is all about supporting the customer over the entire product lifecycle providing integrated ownership solutions for all equipment in the installed base.

 The enabling technologies include cloud computing, CRM systems, mobile apps and automated C-sat surveys.

 By building up a complete picture over time, organisations are able to identify additional products and services to offer through targeted up and cross selling.

-Technology is changing the way that service is delivered.
-It is allowing customers to provide more information on their products and the way that they prefer to use them.
-In return they expect responsive and personalised service at the lowest cost.
+Technology enables customers to provide more information on their products and the way that they prefer to use them.
+In return, they expect responsive and personalised service at the lowest cost.

-1) Servitization refers to an integrated product and service offering that delivers value in use.
+NB: Servitisation refers to an integrated product and service offering that delivers value in use.
 Examples include airlines paying Rolls-Royce for engines based on hours flown or offices paying photocopier firms based on documents printed.
 The products are supplied and maintained exclusively by the manufacturer.